Travix-International/frontend-tech-test/README.md

 ## Deployment

 For continuous integration it is used CircleCI.
-It uses Docker.
+Picture: https://gyazo.com/0f85a980b40c67a1a484a98ac8e8284a CircleCI uses Docker to build images.

 To build docker image, use `docker build -t <image-name> .`.
 To run docker image locally, use `docker run -p 5000:5000 <image-name>`.

+## Try out

+Go to https://travixfrontendjevgenirum.azurewebsites.net to see deployed app